Irish republicanism: 1921–1966

 The area that was to become Northern Ireland amounted to six of the nine counties of Ulster, in spite of the fact that in the last all Ireland election (1918 Irish general election) counties Fermanagh and Tyrone had Sinn Féin/Nationalist Party (Irish Parliamentary Party) majorities.

 In 1921, Ireland was partitioned.
 Most of the country became part of the independent Irish Free State.
 However, six out of the nine counties of Ulster remained part of the United Kingdom as Northern Ireland.
+During this time (1920–1922) the newly formed Northern Ireland saw "savage and unprecedented" communal violence between unionists and nationalists (see The Troubles in Ulster (1920–1922)).

 In the 1921 elections in Northern Ireland: